 The Characterisation Study provides information that should be used in conjunction with other sources of heritage data, including the Walsall Historic Environment Record, to inform site appraisals and development proposals.
-Design and Access Statements should clearly set out, explain and justify design solutions and demonstrate how these will achieve locally responsive outcomes that will contribute towards strengthening the local character and identity of the town centre, in line with BCCS Policy ENV2.
+Design and Access Statements should set out clearly, explain and justify design solutions and demonstrate how these will achieve locally responsive outcomes that will contribute towards strengthening the local character and identity of the town centre, in line with BCCS Policy ENV2.
 This will ensure that new development acknowledges the past and respects rare survivors of earlier times.
-Where there is no alternative to loss, recording must be carried out by a qualified professional and the Wolverhampton and Walsall Historic Environment Record updated.
+Where there is no alternative to loss, recording must be carried out by a qualified professional and the Wolverhampton and Walsall Historic Environment Record should be updated.

-Where there is potential for archaeological deposits to be present, in accordance with Local Plan policies, a detailed desk-based assessment will be required, and potentially evaluation, excavation or a watching brief if preservation in situ is not possible.
+Where there is potential for archaeological deposits to be present, in accordance with Local Plan policies, a detailed desk-based assessment will be required, and may require evaluation, excavation or a watching brief if preservation in situ is not possible.

-The mapping within this plan shows the buildings and conservation areas at the time of writing.
-As they are determined through separate legislation this may change through the plan period, therefore applicants and interested parties should review the most recent evidence alongside this plan10.
-MM6
+The mapping within this Plan shows the buildings and conservation areas at the time of writing.
+As they are determined through separate legislation, this may change through the plan period; applicants and interested parties should review the most recent evidence alongside this plan.

-10 The Drill Hall was Grade II Listed on the 27th April 2017 MM6
+&lt;sup>5 The former Staffordshire Drill Hall in Whittimere Street was Grade II listed on the 27th April 2017